-Several years ago I repaired/restored a small child’s wicker rocker for a customer that had used it when she was young.
-I believe she said this family heirloom wicker rocker had been made around the early 1900s-1920s.
+Several years ago, I repaired/restored a 1900s-1920s small child’s wicker rocker for a customer who had used it when she was young.
+I believe she said this family heirloom wicker rocker had been in the family since the early 1920s.

-I just stumbled across more old pictures of the repair process, that had been on an old floppy disk that were used in my old Panasonic digital camera from back in the 1990s.
+I stumbled across more old pictures of the rocker during the repair process that had been on an old floppy disk used in my old Panasonic digital camera from back in the 1990s.
 So here are the photographs of the repairs made, step by step.

-The owner was going for the “shabby chic” look here, so didn’t want to remove the old red paint.
-I wouldn’t either, think it’s darling as is in flaky red, don’t you?
+The owner was going for the “shabby chic” look here, so didn’t want to remove the old red paint from the frame.
+I wouldn’t have either, I think it’s darling as is in flaky, chipped red paint, don’t you?
 Enjoy!

 Step #1.
-Damage was extensive and the round rattan reed was pretty dried out, broken and crumbling throughout the seat and back.
-So almost all had to be removed and replaced with new reed.
+The damage was extensive and the round rattan reed was pretty dried out.
+The rattan reed strands were broken and crumbling throughout the seat and back of this family heirloom wicker rocker.
+So, almost all of the deteriorated rattan reed had to be removed and replaced with new rattan reed material.

 Step #2.
-I did however, leave the old strands of reed to use as a pattern to go by in reweaving the new rattan reed spokes and weavers.
-But in this photo, I’ve already taken off most of the reed weavers and spokes.
+I did, however, leave the old strands of rattan reed to use as a pattern to go by in reweaving the new rattan reed spokes and weavers.
+But I’ve already taken off most of the reed weavers and spokes in this photo.

 Step #4.
-Completed rolled and arched wicker back head rest area and fitched “X” design on the back.
+Here’s the cute little child’s wicker rocker all finished.
+The rolled and arched wicker back headrest area and fitched “X” design on the back are all done in this photo.

 Cathryn: